 - Text in the main body of the article should be double-spaced.

 - Use a single column layout with left justification.

 - Main Body—12 pt.
-Times or the closest comparable font available.
+Helvetica or the closest comparable font available.

 - Footnotes—10 pt.
-Times or the closest comparable font available.
+Helvetica or the closest comparable font available.

 - Nothing should be smaller than 8pt font (i.e., in tables, figures)

 - If figures are included, use high-resolution figures, preferably encoded as encapsulated PostScript (eps).